-9.2.2 Block Access Table
+9.2.3 Block Access Table (BAT)

-The Block Access Table shall contain one or more entries for each user data record, Separator 1 and Separator 2 of the Basic Group.
-Records not entirely contained in the Basic Group shall also be identified by one or more entries.
+The BAT shall contain one or more entries for each Entity, Unprocessed Record and Separator Mark of the Basic Group.
+Entities and Unprocessed Records not entirely contained in the Basic Group shall also be identified by one or more entries.
 The first entry shall be written immediately before the Group Information Table, in byte positions 126597 to 126600.
 Each entry shall be a 4-byte field structured as follows.